How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 People who are overweight or obese often have health problems that increase the risk of heart disease.

-These problems can include high blood pressure, cholesterol, and blood sugar.
+These problems can include high blood pressure, high cholesterol, and high blood sugar.

 Excess body weight may also cause changes to the heart, forcing it to work harder to send blood to all the cells in your body.